-- Shrapnel, bullets, or other metal in your body from an accident.
+- Shrapnel, bullets, or other metal in their body from an accident

-- You may not be able to receive the intravenous contrast dye used to detect cancer
+- May not be able to receive the intravenous contrast dye used to detect cancer

-- You may need a blood test to see if your kidneys are working well enough for the test
+- May need a blood test to see if their kidneys are working well enough for the test

-- Also tell the radiologist if you worked with sheet metal in the past.
-You may need tests to check for metal pieces in your eyes
+Patients with kidney disease or dialysis should also tell the radiologist if they worked with sheet metal in the past.
+They may need tests to check for metal pieces in their eyes.

 Because the MRI has strong magnets, you can’t take any metal or electronic objects into the MRI room.
 This includes: